passcod/blook/transcripts/intergalactic-02.md

 S: Yeah.

 C: That thing you were saying before, about how, ummm, I forget exactly what you are saying that it made me think of this discussion I was reading about how the more familiar you are with game design, and like set design, the more ah, relatable story is, but be transparent that that conceit is because anybody who knows anything about game design knows that the sort of things that Coda is doing is really freaking hard to do.

 S: Yeah, he made these games in like, a month, and you're like, "No."

-Speaker 2: C: So I'm glad that— that seems believable to me because I— I like— I didn't think it was, I don't think any point I thought it was real.
+C: So I'm glad that— that seems believable to me because I— I like— I didn't think it was, I don't think any point I thought it was real.
 But I— I liked being able to immerse myself into that whole… conceit.

-Speaker 0: S: Yeah when I first played it I had a lot less knowledge on game design, then.
+S: Yeah when I first played it I had a lot less knowledge on game design, then.
 Which. game building and stuff, and yeah, but on my replay I was like, there's no way, like, I would believe now that like, this one guy was building new amazing environments, in like a month or something, and they look like, and is so perfect and bug free and everything, like no, that's not— that's not believable.

-Speaker 2: C: And all— the level that looks like it's got real people in it.
+C: And all— the level that looks like it's got real people in it.
 And whole conversations.

-Speaker 0: S: Yeah yeah I mean— all of it's obviously original assets.
+S: Yeah yeah I mean— all of it's obviously original assets.
 Like it's still a smallish game, but

-Speaker 2: C: Yeah.
+C: Yeah.

-Speaker 0: S: But, I think, people who don't play, or who don't design games, who be more immersed into this game, like emotionally, because they wouldbe more invested, than people who'd be like, analysing the game design.
+S: But, I think, people who don't play, or who don't design games, who be more immersed into this game, like emotionally, because they wouldbe more invested, than people who'd be like, analysing the game design.

-Speaker 2: C: Yeah.
+C: Yeah.
 Year.

-Speaker 1: A: I mean I think the moment that you start to overthink, in a way, is when you— I'm getting what's wrong.
+A: I mean I think the moment that you start to overthink, in a way, is when you— I'm getting what's wrong.

-Speaker 0: C: Yeah.
+C: Yeah.

-Speaker 1: A: It's like with anything, I think, if you can't enjoy something— like obviously there's enjoyment in analysing games, but when you consume it, you have to _consume_ it, and so.
+A: It's like with anything, I think, if you can't enjoy something— like obviously there's enjoyment in analysing games, but when you consume it, you have to _consume_ it, and so.

-Speaker 0: S: I think this game benefits from ah, as well, I mean they want us to come— You can't help analysing— A lot of games falter for me becasue I analyse the game design when I play it, um, but this game, worked well for that.
+S: I think this game benefits from ah, as well, I mean they want us to come— You can't help analysing— A lot of games falter for me becasue I analyse the game design when I play it, um, but this game, worked well for that.
 The first time I played, because, I was over-analysising it in the wrong direction.
 I was analysing Coda.

-Speaker 2: C:
-    Yeah yeah exactly like you're being lead to do.
+C: Yeah yeah exactly like you're being lead to do.

-Speaker 0: S: And the words and everything, why was I, I was going very analysisy, and like what does this mean, is Davey telling me the truth, blah blah, and then, erm later on you realize that Davey has lied about a lot of these, about the games that he's designed, and he changed game meaning like
+S: And the words and everything, why was I, I was going very analysisy, and like what does this mean, is Davey telling me the truth, blah blah, and then, erm later on you realize that Davey has lied about a lot of these, about the games that he's designed, and he changed game meaning like